agnoster/literapi/README.md

-# WunderAPI
+# LiterAPI

-WunderAPI is a tool for defining, documenting, and testing an API by simply writing example API calls in a markdown document.
+LiterAPI is a tool for defining, documenting, and testing an API by simply writing example API calls in a markdown document.
 It is currently intended only for testing APIs that return JSON, and are described in a Markdown file.

-In essence, you write a couple examples in your doc/spec and - *BAM* - WunderAPI turns those into executable tests.
+In essence, you write a couple examples in your doc/spec and - *BAM* - LiterAPI turns those into executable tests.

 ## Installation

-    npm install -g wunderapi
+    npm install -g literapi

 (If you don't have [npm], you really should.)

 ## Usage

-    wunderapi [API root URI] [testfile1] [testfile2] ...
+    literapi [API root URI] [testfile1] [testfile2] ...

 ## Example